photoprism/photoprism-docs/docs/funding.md

 [^1]: Think of “free software” as in “free speech,” not as in “free beer.”
 We sometimes call it “libre software,” borrowing the French or Spanish word for “free” as in freedom, to show we do not mean the software is gratis. (https://www.gnu.org/philosophy/free-sw.en.html)

 [^2]: Unlike traditional offline apps such as Microsoft Office or single-player games, software exposed to the Internet must be [updated regularly](https://docs.photoprism.app/release-notes/) to stay secure and compatible with the latest standards.

+[^3]: We have a zero bug policy and do our best to help users when they need support or have other questions.
+This comes at a price, as we can't give exact deadlines for new features.
+Our team will consider all requests, but is not obligated to implement the features, improvements, or other changes you request.